equinix/terraform-provider-equinix/docs/resources/device.md

 * `billing_cycle` - The billing cycle of the device (monthly or hourly)
 * `created` - The timestamp for when the device was created
 * `deployed_facility` - The facility where the device is deployed.
-* `deployed_hardware_reservation_id` - ID of hw reservation where this device was deployed.
-It is useful when using the `next-available` hw reservation.
+* `deployed_hardware_reservation_id` - ID of hardware reservation where this device was deployed.
+It is useful when using the `next-available` hardware reservation.
 * `description` - Description string for the device
 * `hardware_reservation_id` - The ID of hardware reservation which this device occupies
 * `hostname`- The hostname of the device